cosmos/cosmos-sdk/x/accounts/README.md

 This implementation defines a `QueryCounter` method that retrieves the current counter value and returns it in the response.
 The `RegisterQueryHandlers` method registers this query handler with the system.

-### The Account constructor
+### The Account Constructor

-What we have created so far is a super simple basic account, which acts as a counter, now we create an account constructor function.
+After creating our basic counter account, we implement the account constructor function:

 ```go
 package counter